vespacrabro/MintNotes/README.md

 React

 ## Developer experience
-- learned and practiced some core React concepts, such as re-renders, state management, breaking down your code into components, and pass data between React components;
+- learned and practiced some core React concepts, such as re-renders, state management, breaking down your code into components, and passing data between React components;
 - learned about unique string ID generator - Nano ID